TNMH/spark-mpi/examples/pmixsrv/README.txt

 4. Stop the PMI server

-pkill -9 "mpirun"
+pkill -9 "pmixsrv"

 --------------------------------------------------------
-On a SLURM-based cluster (Hydra-based version)
+On a SLURM-based cluster
 --------------------------------------------------------

 1. Customize the sbatch script to your slurm installation